Trigger warning: Trigger warning for descriptions of abuse and sex-related topics.

 But just as harmful as the things porn shows is what it doesn’t show.
 Pornography doesn’t give an accurate picture of what healthy sex is like; it cuts out important things like consent, communication, foreplay, and other ways partners are responsive to each other’s needs and preferences.

-For example, a study of adolescents in Australia found that a significantly higher proportion of respondents reported frequently seeing violence than those who reported frequently seeing romance or affection when they watched pornography during the previous 12 months.
-Respondents also reported that they frequently saw behaviors that are demeaning to women, such as ejaculation onto the face of a woman, violence against women that appears consensual, slurs directed at women, and women gagging during oral sex.
+For example, a study of adolescents in Australia found that a significantly higher proportion of respondents reported frequently seeing violence.
+This was compared to those who reported frequently seeing romance or affection in pornography during the previous 12 months.
+Respondents reported frequently seeing behaviors that are demeaning to women.
+These include ejaculation onto a woman’s face, violence against women that appears consensual, slurs directed at women, and women gagging during oral sex.
 The researchers concluded that their findings “raise interesting questions for future studies with young people about the way that they perceive both violence and pleasure in pornography and how seeing these behaviors in pornography influences their own understanding of sex and sexuality.”Davis, A. C., Carrotte, E. R., Hellard, M. E., & Lim, M. S. C. (2018).
 What behaviors do young heterosexual Australians see in pornography?
 A cross-sectional study.55(3), 310-319. doi:10.1080/00224499.2017.1417350Copy

 When it comes to the consequences of sexual acts portrayed in pornography, there are often two extremes.
-Most porn falls into the first extreme, which ignores any potential negative consequences of violent behavior, a lack of consent, or not using sexual protection and contraceptives.
-However, at the other extreme are videos where the pain of those portrayed in videos is glamorized, even if people on screen are shown becoming upset.
+Most porn falls into the first extreme.
+It ignores potential negative consequences, such as violent behavior, lack of consent, or not using sexual protection and contraceptives.
+At the other extreme are videos where the pain of those portrayed is glamorized.
+This happens even if the people on screen are shown becoming upset.
 These videos eroticize and glorify sexual violence, and consequences such as skin tearing, bruising, prolapsed anuses, sexually transmitted infections, or unplanned pregnancies are portrayed as trophies or evidence of the violence and domination inflicted upon the performers.

 Porn isn’t just entertainment.
 It isn’t just intended for arousal.
 Whether intentionally or not, it teaches toxic messages that can have real-world consequences.

 The research is clear—porn can warp consumers’ ideas about sex and relationships.
-But the good news is that we can limit those negative effects by raising awareness on this issue, especially to young people.
+But the good news is that we can limit those negative effects.
+We can do this by raising awareness of this issue, especially among young people.

 So let’s refocus on healthy relationships and reject the toxic narratives porn perpetuates.
 Let’s consider the facts before consuming.